SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-That reply is enough to understand the rest of the flow:

-- the request is accepted so far,
-- the server issues a `ticket`,
-- a second step with `proof` is required,
-- the flow continues under `edge.capability.ticket`.

-After computing the proof exactly as the client does and submitting the second-stage request, the server returns:
+This reply already explains the rest of the route.
+The request is accepted so far, a `ticket` is issued, and the flow must continue under `edge.capability.ticket` with an additional `proof`.
+After computing the proof exactly as the client does and sending the second-stage request, the server returns:

 ```json
 {